what we do

 Meeting the growing energy needs is one of the main challenges for the coming years.
 Nuclear fission can provide safe, clean and reliable power for humanity.
 We are working to further reduce the environmental impact of nuclear fission.
 Our reactor will significantly increase fuel efficiency, enhance safety at a competitive cost and have the capability to use as fuel the waste already produced by the existing nuclear plants.

-Our machines are Generation IV reactors, the reactor technologies internationally recognised as the next step in the evolution of nuclear power plants.
+Our machines are Small Modular Generation IV reactors, two concepts internationally recognised as the next step in the evolution of nuclear power plants.

 Recently the EU Commission included innovative nuclear technologies like ours within the perimeter of the EU Taxonomy of environmentally sustainable economic activities.